Mint Sunlight Guide: How Much Sun Do Mint Plants Need?

 Mint seeds or seedlings can be planted in early spring after the last frost has passed.
 This allows them to establish themselves before the growing season peaks in late summer.

 Mint plants require consistently moist soil to thrive.
-Water them regularly, ensuring the soil remains damp but not waterlogged.
+Water mint regularly, ensuring the soil remains damp but not waterlogged.
 Use a glass of water to gauge soil moisture near the roots.

 There are several varieties of mint, including Mentha spicata (spearmint), Mentha suaveolens (apple mint), and Mentha piperita (peppermint), each with its unique flavor and aroma.